Coeliac disease

 About coeliac disease

 When your immune system attacks gluten, it damages the lining of your small bowel (intestine).
 The lining of your small bowel is made up of tiny finger-like projections called villi.
 In coeliac disease, your villi become damaged and flattened.
-This stops your small bowel fully absorbing the nutrients in your food.
+This stops your small bowel fully absorbing nutrients in your food.

 Causes of coeliac disease

 Doctors aren’t yet sure what causes coeliac disease.
-It may run in families – 1 in 10 people who have coeliac disease have a sibling or parent who also has it.
+It may run in families – almost 1 in 10 people who have coeliac disease have a sibling or parent who also has it.
 But having a relative with coeliac disease doesn’t necessarily mean that you’ll get it.

 You’re more likely to get coeliac disease if you have another autoimmune condition, such as type 1 diabetes or autoimmune thyroid disease.